-The Monk Botanical Public Gardens: Frequently Asked Questions
+The Monk Botanical Gardens: Frequently Asked Questions

 Where are the Monk Botanical Gardens?
-At the end of North First Avenue on Wausau’s west side, near the intersection of North First Avenue and Campus Drive.
+At the end of North First Avenue on Wausau’s West side, near the intersection of North First Avenue and Campus Drive.
 The site address is 1800 N. First Ave.

 How did the Gardens come into being?
-The land was donated in 2004 by the Robert W. Monk family, who had the vision of a community botanical garden.
+The land was donated in 2003 by the Robert W. Monk family, who had the vision of a community botanical garden.

 How do the Gardens benefit the quality of life in community?
 As phases of the Gardens are completed, they are an ideal venue for educating students, youth, and adults alike about plants, nature and the environment.
 The Gardens are a great place for family visits, picnics, and other gatherings.
-Plus the Gardens continue to draw people to the Wausau area, and are one of the highlights of their visit here.
+In addition, the Gardens continue to draw people to the Wausau area, and are one of the highlights of their visit here.